Erykah Badu: Accolades

-Impact and legacy
+Legacy

 Although she disputes the term, Erykah Badu has been dubbed "the first lady of neo-soul" and "the queen of neo-soul".
 Baduizm's commercial and critical success earned Erykah Badu popularity at the time and helped establish her as one of the emerging neo soul genre's leading artists.
 Along with D'Angelo's Brown Sugar (1995) and Maxwell's Urban Hang Suite (1996), the album has been recognized by music writers for beginning neo soul's popularity and helping the genre obtain commercial visibility at the time.

 Erykah Badu's song "Master Teacher" popularized the expression stay woke in the meaning of to continue to be "self-aware, questioning the dominant paradigm and striving for something better."
+In 2023, Rolling Stone ranked Badu at number 115 on its list of the 200 Greatest Singers of All Time.

 Other ventures

 Badu has also ventured into acting.
 She made her debut as a supporting role in the 1998 film Blues Brothers 2000, playing Queen Mousette.
 The film gained mostly mixed to negative reviews from film critics and was considered a commercial failure.
 Badu made her second appearances in The Cider House Rules (1999), where she played the character of Rose Rose.
 The film fared well both critically and commercially, with Badu receiving numerous awards and nominations including a win at the 2000 Black Reel Awards for best supporting actress as well as nominations for Screen Actors Guild Awards and Satellite Awards.

 In 2004, Badu returned to the screen playing Lady/Bernadette in House of D. Badu also had small roles in Before the Music Dies (2005), and Dave Chappelle's Block Party (2006).
-She is reported to have a leading role alongside Mos Def in the upcoming indie film, Bobby Zero, which tells a story of a struggling couple, who hit rock bottom after Mos Def's character gives up his artistic dream to pursue an advertising corporate job to live on.
+In 2008, she was reported to have a leading role alongside Mos Def in the upcoming indie film, Bobby Zero; the movie was not released.
 She also appeared in scenes of the music video of Miko Marks' 2006 recording "Mama" and Common's video for "The Light," as well as making a special appearance on the sitcom Girlfriends.

 In 2008, Badu became the face of fashion designer Tom Ford White Patchouli fragrance.
 Ford, longtime friends with Badu, considered her the best choice for the campaign.
 "I have always considered her a true beauty ... she just fits", says Ford.
 In late December 2013, it was announced that Badu would become the face of Givenchy's 2014 Spring collection.
 Badu made her New York Fashion Week debut alongside designer Kerby Jean-Raymond in 2016, styling for his Pyer Moss collection titled "Double Bind."
 Erykah Badu and Kerby Jean-Raymond titled this collection after Gregory Bateson's idea Double bind.
 Badu called this collection a "movement" against issues including depression, racism, and hatred.